bootstrap-vue/bootstrap-vue/src/components/dropdown/README.md

 ## Hidden Caret
-The dropdown can be created with the caret hidden by setting the `no-caret` prop to `true`.
+The dropdown can be created with the toggle's caret visually hidden by setting the `no-caret` prop to `true`.
 This is useful when the dropdown is to be displayed as an icon.

 ```html
 <div>